 Antibiotics to treat trachoma, the world’s leading infectious cause of blindness, have been given to nearly 300,000 people in Egypt.

-It was the first mass drug administration (MDA) for trachoma in the country, where more than 1.7 million people are at risk of the disease.
-A further 11 million live in areas where trachoma is endemic, according to surveys from 2015.
+It was the first mass drug administration (MDA) for trachoma in the country, where more than 11 million people are believed to be at risk of the disease.

 The medication was distributed at the end of July in Matay, in the Menia region of northern Egypt, where nearly 10 per cent of children aged one to nine had symptoms of the disease.
 During the week-long campaign, health workers distributed doses of the antibiotic Zithromax®, donated by Pfizer, to 288,365 people aged six months and above.
 Children under seven were given their dose in the form of syrup.

 A team of 468 health workers gave out medication and issued medical advice during house-to-house visits in 24 villages and three suburban areas.
 They shared information about trachoma through community leaders, social media and local media and also visited a prison in Matay, where the director of health took a dose of the antibiotic in front of prisoners to encourage them to take the medication.